Timothyvwees/Container_ostream/README.md

 # Container_ostream
-This c++ header makes it possible to print every container in c++ in the quickest way using the << operator overloading.
+This c++ header makes it possible to print every std container in c++ using << operator overloading.
+The overload functions are programmed to be highly efficient.
 You can also print nested containers like std::vector<std::array<int, 5>> or std::vector<std::tuple<int, std::string>>.
-Currently only for c++17 and above because of the tuple printing using some c++17 features.
-If you dont need tuple printing you can use the Container_ostreams_no_tuple.hpp for C++11 and above which are without tuple printing. test code can be found in test.cpp.
+Currently the tuple printing is only for c++17.
+Not defining INCLUDE_TUPLE_OSTREAM_CONTAINER_OVERLOADS makes the header compatible with c++11 and c++14.

 ## how to include
 You can include Container_ostreams.hpp and define some macros before it.
 To add all overloads do the following: